nojronatron/nojronatron.github.io/code401-files/class-notes-week2.md

 Arguments: Have actual value and are set when a method is called.
 Parameters: Are placeholders for Arguments that are expected as method inputs.
 Primatives: Long, Double, Short, Char, Integer, Decimal, Float, Byte, Boolean.
-Keyword 'this': Use to limit the scope, i.e. within a Constructor or inside a spefific Class and not it's base or Parent Class.
+Keyword 'this': Use to limit the scope, i.e. within a Constructor or inside a specific Class and not it's base or Parent Class.
 Objects do NOT have a 'this' keyword, but CLASSES need this.
 Dot Notation is equivalent to Class Notation => ClassName.memberName
 Encapsulation: Data Hiding => Do not show Properties to other Classes.
 Getters & Setters => Methods that enable reading from, and writing to, Properties.